 Extension cables

-We can offer 10m extensions for both the video and controller cables, and these extensions can be chained to produce 20m or more lengths.
+We can offer 10m video cable extensions, and these extensions can be chained to produce 20m or more lengths.

 Even longer distances can be obtained with the wired or wireless remote control